isopropilick/isopropilick/README.md

 ### Hi there 👋
+I am Eric A.K.A. @isopropilick, I am a software developer from Mexico, I currently work as SDET at VASION.

+My main languages are Python and JavaScript but I am not afraid to touch any language in general I enjoy working more on hardware projects (electronics and IoT) than on software ones.

+I am currently learning some GOlang and practicing my skills in CNC and 3D printing techniques.
 <!--
 **isopropilick/isopropilick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.